2 December 2019

 For more details on applying for a commercial license, visit the LSLBC website.

 Home Improvement Registration: If you plan on working on home improvement projects that exceed $7,500 but are less than $75,000, this is the license for you.
 Keep in mind, this registration does not include swimming pools, so if you know you want to take on those types of projects, you’ll have to get an additional license.
 For more details on obtaining your Home Improvement Registration, check out the LSLBC website.

 Mold Remediation License: If you want to work with hazardous materials, you’ll need to apply for this license.
 For additional details on applying for this license, check out the LSLBC.

 Residential License: To work on residential buildings or structures—with no more than four attached or included living units—that will surpass $75,000 in labor and materials, you will need this license.
 Also, for subcontractors or specialty trades, you’ll need to be licensed if the cost of labor and materials exceeds $7,500.
 For more information on this license, visit the LSLBC website and the Louisiana Contractors Licensing Law and Rules and Regulations.

 Once you know which license you want to apply for, you must provide proof of solid financial standing.
 An accountant, bookkeeper, or CPA must prepare the financial statement, which needs to prove a net worth of at least $10,000.
 You must get the statement notarized by an independent auditor.

-Before you take out any insurance, make sure you [g]et a quote](/business-insurance/general-liability/) to ensure you’re getting the best coverage at the best price.
+Before you take out any insurance, make sure you get a quote to ensure you’re getting the best coverage at the best price.

-After you’ve completed the application and provided the necessary documents, send your application to:
+After you’ve completed the application and provided the necessary documents, send your license application to:

 Once your application is approved, you’ll be notified that you are permitted to sign up to take the licensing exam, which we’ll cover in more detail below.